dhruvshan/ido-ux/src/docs/files/devguide03.md

 #### 1. Token Sales:

 Gnosis Auction builds on the proven success in token sales (IDOs) that Gnosis Protocol v1 (Mesa) had.
-It brings similar benefits in terms of fair price finding and frontrunning resistance.
+It brings similar benefits in terms of fair price finding and is frontrunning resistant.
 Additionally, it now enables an arbitrary number of participants in a sale, while GPv1 used to only match 30 orders per batch.

 #### 2. Collateral Shortfall Event: